Morpho Risk Assessment: What Happens to $45M of WETH/USDC Debt if ETH Drops 20%?

 |---|---|---|

 This analysis was conducted using data from the Morpho WETH/USDC market on Base.
-For the full technical report with additional tables and code, reach out to us).
+The numbers should be refreshed before using the result for live risk management.

 About Us